geometryprocessing/scanner-sim/index.md

 runs a Jupyter notebook for easy evaluation.
 In order to do so, you need to follow these steps:

-1. Install docker according to https://www.docker.com/get-started.
+1. Install docker according to the [docker documentation](https://www.docker.com/get-started){:target="_blank"}.

-2. Pull the anonymized docker demo container with 'docker pull fsls/demo'.
+2. Pull the anonymized docker demo container with `docker pull fsls/demo`.

-3. Run the docker container with 'docker run -v <myresults>:/sls/scanner-sim/data/results -p 8888:8888 fsls/demo'
+3. Run the docker container with `docker run -v <myresults>:/sls/scanner-sim/data/results -p 8888:8888 fsls/demo`.
 Replace <myresults> with an accessible folder on your machine, where the results should be stored.

-4. Read the jupyter notebook url from the terminal that looks something like: 'http://127.0.0.1:8888/?token=d39e4ad140694134cf23ec4ceff4b543211e9b63ecaae531' and open the url in a web browser.
+4. Read the jupyter notebook url from the terminal that looks something like: `http://127.0.0.1:8888/?token=d39e4ad140694134cf23ec4ceff4b543211e9b63ecaae531` and open the url in a web browser.

 5. Open the 'Structured Light Scanning' notebook and follow the stages from rendering over decoding to reconstruction.